Do you have dust allergies and want to find out how to eliminate it from your home?

 Now that you know what to look for in a good dust air purifier, you now have enough information to make a good buying decision.

-If you want the top air purifier dust remover, then this is it.
+If you want the top air purifier dust remover for average size rooms, then this is it.

-This air purifier combines a True HEPA filter (to trap dust) along with patented PlasmaWave technology (a safe way to kill bacteria and viruses) and a Carbon Filter (to remove odors).
+This air purifier combines a True HEPA filter (to trap dust) along with patented PlasmaWave technology (a safe way to kill bacteria and viruses) and an Activated Carbon Filter (to remove odors).

 For under $200, it’s hard to find any other dust air purifier on the market that has many powerful features as this one.

 This is another top choice for removing dust from the air in your home.

 Just like our first recommendation, the Coway air purifier uses a True HEPA filter to suck in and trap all types of dust particles and allergens.